rehierl/node-tree-outliner/1-1-relations/1-1-special-orders.md

 * a partially ordered set, in which every two elements have a unique supremum and a unique infimum
 * supremum - least upper bound, join
-* infimum - greatest lower bound, meeet
+* infimum - greatest lower bound, meet

 <!-- ======================================================================= -->
 ## Well-order